Health Management, Policy & Information

 Prerequisites/corequisites: You are responsible for completing the prerequisites or corequisites required for courses in which you enroll.
 Some departments will drop you from a course if you do not have the required prerequisite.
 However, your failure to have completed appropriate prerequisites is not justification for you to request a course drop outside the normal procedures for course drops.

-Health Management, Policy and Information majors must complete the series of courses within 1 of the 2 focus options in the major.
+Health Management, Policy & Information majors must complete the series of courses within 1 of the 2 focus options in the major.
 Certificate programs are available for one of the options.
 Students do not receive a certificate for completing the courses required for the Health Management, Policy and Information major.
 In order to participate and earn the certificate options, students must consult with the home Colleges offering the certificates.
-Certificate programs have specific requirements beyond the requirements for the Health Management, Policy and Information major.
+Certificate programs have specific requirements beyond the requirements for the Health Management, Policy & Information major.

 Options in the Major